Lake Elsinore woman's mission is to help those in need with nonprofit 'Bizzy Hands, Kind Hearts'

-LAKE ELSINORE (KABC) -- We all could use a helping hand every now and then.
-And sometimes -- that help comes in little bags filled with necessities.
-Blankets, socks, toothbrushes and toothpaste; for the unhoused, these basic items can be hard to come by.
-But there's a woman in Lake Elsinore who has made it her mission to help those in need.
+LAKE ELSINORE, Calif.
+(KABC) -- We all could use a helping hand every now and then.

+And sometimes that help comes in little bags filled with necessities: Blankets, socks, toothbrushes and toothpaste.

+For the unhoused, these basic items can be hard to come by.
+But a woman in Lake Elsinore has made it her mission to help those in need.

-The counter top of Octavia Clayton's home is covered with small bottles and packets of toiletries.
-Clayton collects the hygiene products from family, friends and donors to package in what she likes to call Love Bags for her "Bizzy Hands, Kind Hearts" philanthropy.
+The countertop of Octavia Clayton's home is covered with small bottles and packets of toiletries.
+Clayton collects the hygiene products from family, friends and donors to package in what she likes to call Love Bags for her "Bizzy Hands, Kind Hearts" philanthropy effort.

 "I can't even recall how this got started, but in 2016 I started having fundraisers," said Clayton.